denoland/docs/runtime/fundamentals/configuration.md

 `deno.json` file.
 Deno will use the `package.json` file to configure the project.

-If both a `deno.json` and `package.json` file are present in the same directory, Deno will understand dependencies specified in both `deno.json` and `package.json`; and use the `deno.json` file for Deno-specific configurations.
+If both a `deno.json` and `package.json` file are present in the same directory (or a `package.json` in a parent directory), Deno will understand dependencies specified in both `deno.json` and `package.json`; and use the `deno.json` file for Deno-specific configurations.
 Read more about
 [Node compatibility in Deno](/runtime/fundamentals/node/#node-compatibility).